gregpechiro/legofy/README.md

 This project is a modified version of [Legofy](https://github.com/JuanPotato/Legofy) from [Juan Potato](https://github.com/JuanPotato).

-It supports scaling adn partial transparency
+It supports scaling and partial transparency